sauvc/rulebook/rulebook.md

 - All "underwater" communication equipment on the AUV _MUST fit_ within the size limits for the AUV.
 - Any "underwater" communication equipment on the AUV is considered a part of the AUV.
 - The "top-side" communication equipment _MUST fit_ within the dimensions of the starting zone and weigh no more than 40 kg in air.
 - Any "top-side" communication equipment must stay within the starting zone.
-It may be submered in the water, and can have **a single tether** to the surface.
+It may be submerged in the water, and can have **a single tether** to the surface.
 - Any "top-side" communication equipment submered in the water, must not leak and pollute the pool.
 - Any "top-side" communication equipment must be removed at the end of the game.